ziur/sdfc-idea/_docs/faq.md

     $ gradle <TASK NAME ONE> -PcredentialId=<CREDENTIAL ONE>
     $ gradle <TASK NAME TWO> -PcredentialId=<CREDENTIAL TWO>

+To more information about credentials management  enter <a href="/sdfc-idea/docs/credentials/" target="_blank">here</a>

 ### How can I upload my local code to my organization without a class called 'Class1.cls'?

 To upload your code you should execute Upload task using excludes parameter as: